scnerd/the_easy_dollar/the_easy_dollar/investing/retirement/planning-for-inflation.md

 Ok, so the price, in US Dollars, of a car is determined not merely by the car and the buyer, but also by the relative value of the US Dollar against all the goods it can buy.
 If _either_ the relative value of the car goes up (say, it becomes a collectible) _or_ the value of the dollar goes down (more US Dollars enter circulation), then the price goes up.

 What causes more US Dollars to enter circulation?
-The Federal Reserve, and government debt.
-More on that elsewhere (coming soon).
+[The Federal Reserve](the-federal-reserve), and government debt.

 ## How does inflation affect me?